pyeventsourcing/eventsourcing/docs/topics/process.rst

 If some of the new records can't be written, then none are.
 If anything goes wrong before all the records have been written, the transaction will abort, and none of the records will be written.
-On the other hand, if a tracking record is written, then so are any new event records, and the process has fully completed an atomic progression.
+On the other hand, if a tracking record is written, then so are any new event records, and the process will have fully completed an atomic progression.

 The atomicity of the recording and consumption determines the production as atomic: